-The City will apply for and/or assist eligible households in applying for various private, state, and federal sources of funding for housing rehabilitation and home repairs, which would include the correction of health and safety hazards, weatherization, and the addition of space to alleviate overcrowding.
-Owners of rental properties who are assisted in financing the rehabilitation of their
+The City will apply for and/or assist eligible households in applying for various private, state, and federal sources of funding for housing rehabilitation and home repairs, which would include the correction of health and safety hazards, weatherization, and the addition of space to alleviate

-The City will work with nonprofit housing organizations to identify sources of funding and arrange for the acquisition and rehabilitation of dwelling units that have been abandoned by their owners, vacated for an extended period of time, or in cases in which owners are unable to or do not wish to improve their properties.
+The City will continue to collaborate with nonprofit housing organizations to identify sources of funding and arrange for the acquisition and rehabilitation of dwelling units that have been abandoned by their owners, vacated for an extended period of time, or in cases in which owners are unable to or do not wish to improve their properties.
 Acquisition will be by negotiated sale.
 Dwelling units that are rehabilitated under this program will be rented to extremely low, very low, and low-income households.
 The City will provide assistance to nonprofit organizations in identifying and securing funds as specified in Goal Two, Program Two.